 Twig and Bud Identification

-The fruit of the American Linden or Basswood appear in distinct clusters of small, rounded nutlets on a stalk that hang from narrow, elliptical, winged bracts.
+The fruit of the American Basswood appear in distinct clusters of small, rounded nutlets on a stalk that hang from narrow, elliptical, winged bracts.
 The purpose of the bracts is to help increase dispersion by acting as a sail.
 The fruit typically ripens in late fall and will sometimes remain on the tree until early winter.